Why is trauma informed care important?

 - Evaluate your success and repeat the cycle if needed

-Here is an example of how this coping skill might work:
+An example of how this coping skill might work:

 Lucy is feeling stressed at work.
 She is uninterested in things she used to like and can’t seem to focus on her tasks.
 She decides to use problem-focused coping and follows the problem-solving steps –